Heretic-oVirt/other-kickstart/README.md

 hvp-sat-c7.ks - kickstart file for a CentOS7 management/orchestration/provisioning (Foreman) machine

-hvp-vd-win10.xml - autounattend file for a Windows10 virtual desktop machine
+hvp-vd-win2k16.xml - autounattend file for a Windows2016 remote desktop server machine

 Each kickstart file has a corresponding sample hvp_parameters_&ast;.sh configuration parameters file (consisting of comments and variable definitions in GNU/Bash syntax) to overcome Linux kernel commandline length limitations.